 Configuring pg_timetable: An example

-Let us take a look at an easy pg_timetable configuration example.
-The goal is just to make the database sleep periodically.
-We created a simple config script:
+Let us take a look at an easy pg_timetable configuration examples:

-• max_instances tells us that this job must not run concurrently.
-One sleep is allowed at a time
+- job_max_instances tells us if this job must not run concurrently.
+Set the vaslue to one to specify there is only single running job instance allowed at a time

 Using pg_timetable concurrency protection